 currently seeking a Regular Part-Time Youth Care Worker for

 our Lighthouse team.
-The proposed start date for this position is as soon as possible.
+The proposed start date for this position is October 30, 2022.
 This position requires BCGEU membership.

 The Lighthouse program provides care

 to youth with moderate to severe behavioural challenges and assists them to

 live successfully in residential settings.
 The Youth Care Worker ensures that